richardanaya/wambda/README.md

   callback(&"{\"status\":200, \"body\":\"hello world!\"")
 }

-// Called when the host needs to allocate memory to send to module
+// Called when the host needs to allocate memory to send to web assembly module
 // len - length in bytes needed by host int malloc(int len){
   ...